jouellnyc/AWS/README.md

-# Create AWS VPC- 'Cloud Formation' - AWS quick setup script
+# Create AWS VPC- AWS quick setup script
 Create: a non-default VPC, 2 Subnets, Routes, Internet Gateway, tie them all togehther, then expose 2 EC2 instances publicly on the internet  to save the time in manually provisioning.

 ### Prerequisites